 - Newegg.com.
 Launched in 2001 in the United States, Newegg.com is Newegg's first online platform and currently its flagship e-commerce platform.
 Newegg.com offers a typical range of IT/CE categories with the continuous addition of emerging categories across the internet of things (IoT), home automation, robotics, drones, auto electronics and more.
 While Newegg.com operates predominantly as a B2C e-commerce platform, Newegg.com supports both direct sales where Newegg sells merchandise directly to customers and the Marketplace model where third-party sellers offer their inventory to Newegg's customers.
-As of June 30, 2020, Newegg.com fulfilled orders originating from various countries, mostly in Asia and the Middle East region. - Newegg.ca.
+As of December 31, 2020, Newegg.com fulfilled orders originating from various countries, mostly in Asia and the Middle East region. - Newegg.ca.
 Newegg launched Newegg.ca in 2008 to sell IT/CE products in Canada with a business model similar to that of Newegg.com.
-Newegg.ca is a leading e-commerce platform focusing on IT and CE products in Canada, with approximately 1.4 million customers as of June 30, 2020, and GMV of \$71 million for the six months ended June 30, 2020.
+Newegg.ca is a leading e-commerce platform focusing on IT and CE products in Canada, with approximately 1.5 million customers as of December 31, 2020, and GMV of \$181.1 million for the year ended December 31, 2020.
 Currently, nearly half of orders on Newegg.ca are fulfilled from Newegg warehouses.
 Newegg also delivers to its Canadian customers via Shipped by Newegg or other third-party shipping companies.
-Orders for merchandise offered by Canada-based Marketplace sellers are fulfilled locally by such sellers in Canada as well. - Newegg Global.
+Orders for merchandise offered by Canada-based Marketplace sellers are fulfilled locally by such sellers in Canada as well.

+- Newegg Global.
 Newegg launched Newegg Global in 2017 as an expansion of its footprint in the global ecommerce market.
 Newegg Global can automatically detect a customer's IP address and offer the customer an option to go to their local website or to use the U.S. website.
 Newegg Global currently fulfills orders originated from 20 countries or regions and offers five payment methods and one to seven business day door-to-door delivery services.
-Newegg Global had approximately 368,000 registered customers outside North America as of June 30, 2020, and had a GMV of 27.6 million for the six months ended June 30, 2020. - Mobile apps.
+Newegg Global had approximately 0.8 million registered customers outside North America as of December 31, 2020, and had a GMV of \$63.9 million for the year ended December 31, 2020. - Mobile apps.
 Since the launch of Newegg's first mobile app in 2008, Newegg has accumulated millions of downloads of its mobile apps.
 Newegg currently has a mobile app for Apple devices and for Android devices, and Newegg launches updated versions of its apps periodically.
-As of December 4, 2020, Newegg's mobile app for Apple devices has a customer rating of 4.8 out of 5.0, and a customer rating for its Android mobile app of 4.6.
-For more details, see "Business-Technology-Newegg's IT Capability-Mobile Apps."
+As of March 31, 2021, Newegg's mobile app for Apple devices has a customer rating of 4.8 out of 5.0, and a customer rating for its Android mobile app of 4.6.
+For more details, see "Business- Technology-Newegg's IT Capability-Mobile Apps."